It's been years since the foreclosure crisis and still, not all communities have recovered. But why?

-Decisions about where to live largely made consider housing and transportation costs.
-Together, these two costs interact to determine an area’s location affordability.
-The Department of Housing and Urban Development suggests that location affordability should not amount to more than 45 percent of a household’s income.
+Decisions about where to live are largely made considering housing and transportation costs.
+Together, these two costs interact to determine an area's location affordability.
+The Department of Housing and Urban Development suggests that location affordability should not amount to more than 45 percent of a household's income.

 In this article, Wang and Immergluck study the relationship between location affordability in more than 300 metropolitan areas in the United States and foreclosure rates before and after the foreclosure crisis.

 The authors find that changes in both urban form and market conditions have an impact on resilience to foreclosure.